Site logo

 Checking out the related search terms at the bottom of a Google search result page is another excellent tactic to aid in understanding your keywords and target market.

-If you are having trouble thinking of more keywords that people might be searching for related to your particular issue, you should definitely use this method.
-These suggestions might provide you with some other keyword ideas to think about, after which you can use the same methods described in the earlier sections to conduct keyword research.
+If you are having trouble thinking of more keywords that people might be searching for related to your particular issue, you should use this method.
+These suggestions might provide you with some other keyword ideas to think about, after which you can use the methods described in the earlier sections to conduct keyword research.

 8. Understand Your Competition